-- When do brain stimulation treatments impair a patient’s autonomy or sense of self?
+- Do brain stimulation treatments impair a patient’s autonomy or sense of self?

 - Does having a mental disorder excuse bad behavior?

-- Does neuroscience show we shouldn’t trust our gut feelings in ethics?
+- Does neuroscience show we shouldn’t trust our gut feelings in ethics and politics?

 - Are pills and brain stimulation appropriate methods of moral improvement?

-- Is wishful thinking rampant in everyday life, even in neuroscience itself?
+- Is self-deception rampant in everyday life, even in neuroscience itself?

 Table of Contents